Complete BSN Application Instructions

 Transfer Course Credits:

-The BSN program application should only be completed by students who have completed or are nearly finished with their program prerequisites as detailed below.
+The BSN program application should only be completed by students who have already completed or will complete the pre-requisites described above before matriculating into the program.
 Applicants should follow the Complete Application Instructions.
+All application materials must be received by the application deadlines.

 Application Deadlines: